 Romantic dinners by the bay and pillow talk are unlikely to evoke discussions of credit card debt and spending styles.
 However, talking about money when times are good is more likely to lead to a positive outcome, rather than leaving it until things come to a head, says Alim Dhanji, a Certified Financial Planner® professional and financial advisor with Assante Wealth Management in Vancouver, B.C.

 It’s a discussion worth having—sooner rather than later, he adds.
 “Mismatched financial styles really don’t matter, provided a couple can find common ground.
 Budgeting and establishing goals together can help bridge the gap between a spender and a saver.”

 Here are more tips to achieve harmony in your financial styles and help you fulfil your dreams for a life together:

-- Seek third party input: A CFP® professional can help guide you through all the financial considerations of being life partners—including the uncomfortable ones.
-A qualified financial planner can also help you develop a road map for achieving agreed-upon goals such as owning a home, welcoming children, and enjoying a financially sound retirement.
+Seek third party input: A CFP professional can help guide you through all the financial considerations of being life partners—including the uncomfortable ones.
+A professional financial planner can also help you develop a road map for achieving agreed-upon goals such as owning a home, welcoming children, and enjoying a financially sound retirement.